wp-graphql/wp-graphql-acf/README.md

-# Hometap Fork - WPGraphQL for Advanced Custom Fields
+# Hometap Edition - WPGraphQL for Advanced Custom Fields

 WPGraphQL for Advanced Custom Fields automatically exposes your ACF fields to the WPGraphQL Schema.